Form Input Validation Using Regex

 Why is form input validation important?

-Are there any limitations or challenges when using Regex for form input validation?
+Are there limitations to using regex for form validation?

 Like what you see?
 Share with a friend.